Mary-Gichana/TheMeal-Planner/README.md

 Categorize meals by meal types (e.g., Breakfast, Lunch, Dinner) Search functionality to find specific meals and meal categories User-friendly CLI interface

+## How to Use

+### Requirements

+A computer with Python 3.8+ installed
+Basic understanding of how to use a terminal or command line

+### Installation Process

+1. Clone this repository using: git clone git@github.com:Mary-Gichana/TheMeal-Planner.git
+2. Navigate to the project directory: cd Meal-planner
+3. Install the required dependencies: pipenv install then pipenv shell
+4. run the application
+   python cli.py